-Pursuant to Article 395(1) of Council Directive 2006/112/EC of 28 November 2006 on the common system of valued added tax1 ('the VAT Directive'), the Council, acting unanimously on a proposal from the Commission, may authorise any Member State to apply special measures for derogation from the provisions of that Directive in order to simplify the procedure for collecting VAT or to prevent certain forms of tax evasion or avoidance.
+Pursuant to Article 395(1) of Council Directive 2006/112/EC of 28 November 2006 on the common system of valued added tax ('the VAT Directive'), the Council, acting unanimously on a proposal from the Commission, may authorise any Member State to apply special measures for derogation from the provisions of that Directive in order to simplify the procedure for collecting VAT or to prevent certain forms of tax evasion or avoidance.

-By letter registered with the Commission on 5 June, Malta requested an authorisation to continue to apply, until 31 December 2024, a measure derogating from Article 287 of the VAT Directive, allowing Malta to exempt from VAT taxable persons whose annual turnover is no higher than EUR 20 000.
+By letter registered with the Commission on 20 October 2020, Malta requested an authorisation to increase the threshold of an existing measure derogating from Article 287 of the VAT Directive, in order to exempt from VAT taxable persons whose annual turnover is no higher than EUR 30 000, until 31 December 2024.
+The Commission requested further information related to the request which was provided by letter registered with the Commission on 9 November 2020.

-In accordance with Article 395(2) of the VAT Directive, the Commission informed the other Member States by letter dated 12 June 2020 of the request made by Malta.
-The Commission notified Malta by letter dated 15 June 2020 that it had all the information necessary to consider the request.
+In accordance with Article 395(2) of the VAT Directive, the Commission informed the other Member States by letter dated 17 December 2020 of the request made by Malta.
+The Commission notified Malta by letter dated 18 December 2020 that it had all the information necessary to consider the request.